Ireland Stand Up

 The closure of Villa Spada, our Embassy to the Holy See, offends Ireland's Catholic faithful.
-It shows grave disregard for the 1500 years of unique history forged between Ireland and Rome and is disrespectful to Our Holy Father Pope Benedict XVI, Peter's successor and Vicar of Christ, leader of 1.2 billion Catholics.
+It shows grave disregard for the 1500 years of unique history forged between Ireland and Rome and is disrespectful to Our Holy Father Pope Francis, Peter's successor and Vicar of Christ, leader of 1.2 billion Catholics.

 There is also a time when we need to stand, to stand up'

 As constituents we request that our public representatives